-Complaints, complaints, and more complaints
+Confusion and complaints

 Right off the bat, many people are confused by the name, logo, and graphics, which appear quite similar to the reputable and much larger Capital One (don’t confuse the two).
 This is how Wikipedia describes it:

 “Credit One is not affiliated with Capital One, a multi-billion-dollar first-tier corporation.
-However, Credit One has adopted confusingly similar trade dress, using a confusingly similar name, similar fonts, similar trademark layout, and a similar circular swoosh, which they changed from red to blue.”
+However, Credit One has adopted confusingly similar trade dress, using a confusingly similar name, similar fonts, similar trademark layout and a similar circular swoosh, which they changed from red to blue.”

 Those statements echo the other reviews and comments I see from consumers.
 On a regular basis I see people asking if Credit One is part of Capital One.
 I understand why so many ask that, given that their two logos are so eerily similar…